Book Preview: Currency in an Independent Scotland Andy Anderson

 It is widely recognized by economists that the neo-liberal system is fatally flawed, and it is the fractional-reserve banking system which is the problem.
 As nothing has been done to correct this, another 2008 banking crisis is inevitable – but can be avoided by an independent Scotland.

-- Scotland should adopt a Keynesian-style economic policy, with money being directed to strategic public works projects such as wave power.
+- Scotland should adopt a Keynesian-style economic policy (or see sight impairment version), with money being directed to strategic public works projects such as wave power.
 With the multiplier effect, £100 million investment will create £500 million in real wealth, with £100 million of real assets being held by the SNB.

 - International comparisons are made with Iceland, Panama and Greece.

 - The Declaration of Arbroath in 1320 stated unequivocally that Scottish sovereignty rested with the people – not with the crown, or the parliament.
 This was not changed by the 1707 Treaty of Union.
 When the Scottish people decide (and they don’t need Westminster approval for this self-determination) to establish political independence, they will confirm Scottish Government control over all Scottish land, territorial waters, airspace and natural resources as established by international law.